 Welcome to the Global Business Institute (GBI), your opportunity to study and practice business at one of five international campuses.
-GBI prepares you for the business world through coursework that advances your degree, offers out-of-the-classroom experiences that create cultural competence, and internship opportunities that provide you with transferable workplace skills.
+GBI prepares you for the business world through coursework that advances your degree, offers out-of-the-classroom experiences that create cultural competence that provide you with transferable workplace skills.

 A global center of finance, marketing, and economics, London offers an unparalleled setting for studying business.
 Along with Pitt faculty, your lecturers at the CAPA London Center will be faculty from world-renowned institutions throughout the city.

-Learn the Underground as you commute from your flat in a London neighborhood to your part-time internship for credit.
-From hands-on marketing experience to exposure in a financial analysis firm, GBI: London has an internship for you.
+Learn the Underground as you commute from your flat in a London neighborhood.
+From hands-on marketing experience to exposure in financial management, GBI: London has an internship for you.
 In fact, we guarantee it.

 Want to learn more?
 Check out the Pitt Business To the World student blog and this video.

 As an engaged and active participant in this program, you will have the opportunity to: